Sir James Galway performed the world premiere of Flute Mystery Op.66a

-The symphonic poem «Flute Mystery» Op.66a received a warm response from the audience following the three concerts held in the Kennedy Center in Washington D.C.
+The symphonic poem scored for Alto Flute, Harp and String Orchestra received a warm response from the audience in the Kennedy Center, Washington D.C.

-— The most important thing for me is that the music has been made available to the public, and performed by great musicians, the composer says.
+The most important for me is that the music now has been made available and premiered by such great musicians.